 From the bottom of the entrance ruckle enter the crawl on the left, and almost immediately ascend a three metre polished chimney.
 Follow your nose through some low passages which lead to a traverse into a chamber.
 Behind the boulder on the left is the first pitch.
 A stream is joined at the base of the pitch, and a slide down a rift enters a low downstream passage.
 A couple of drops follow to the head of the second pitch.
 This is inevitably wet, and it is worthwhile getting a deviation in.
 The pitch drops into a large passage carrying the main Aygill water.

 It is worth spending five minutes exploring the upstream passages, to where the floor rises and they degenerate into cobble-filled crawls.
 Going downstream leads immediately to a set of fine cascades which are great fun getting up again.
 At the bottom is a very complex area with a number of oxbows at different levels.
 It is worth taking some time out to follow your nose through some of these, but in order to give a flavour of what they offer, we'll go through one way and return through another.

 Just above the last small cascade a passage enters from the true left.
 Follow this for a couple of metres until another passage enters via a sloping climb on the right.
 Climb up to a window that overlooks Cascades Chamber below.
-A hole at head height on the left allows another passage to be entered which also overlooks Cascades Chamber.
+A hole at head height on the right allows another passage to be entered which also overlooks Cascades Chamber.
 Go left as far as an overhanging drop into another chamber.
 Take the passage on the left which enters a different chamber down an easier climb.
-You are now back on the orthodox route.